-6 ways to help manage daily stress more effectively:
+6 tips to help manage daily stress:

 1. Talk, Talk, Talk!